 I’ve personally been a Southwest Companion Pass holder for 13 years now, and it’s saved my family tens of thousands of dollars on travel.
 The pass allows my husband, my children, my parents and even friends to fly with me on every Southwest flight I take just for the cost of taxes.
 (Domestic taxes are $5.60 each way, while international taxes vary depending on the destination.)

-The best part about the Companion Pass is that you can use all the Southwest points you earn from the sign-up bonus offers to book flights — you don’t lose them by getting the Companion Pass — and then still add your companion onto your ticket using the pass.
+The best part about the Companion Pass is that you can use all the Southwest points you earned from the sign-up bonus offers to book flights — you don’t lose them by getting the Companion Pass — and then still add your companion onto your ticket using the pass.
 This means both passengers are essentially flying for free except for taxes and fees, essentially doubling the value of the sign-up offers.

-Southwest business credit cards:
+Southwest personal credit cards: